 Finally, we demonstrated that individuals who report more habitual use of Facebook experienced lower levels of psychological distress after social exclusion in the Cyberball game.
 This finding is consistent with prior work highlighting the potential role of social media in alleviating psychological distress following social exclusion or rejection (Chiou et al., 2015; Knausenberger et al., 2015; Knowles et al., 2015).
 Prior literature that investigated the role of social media in people’s response to social exclusion often implemented an experimental paradigm in which participants are exposed to a Facebook icon (Knausenberger et al., 2015) or a Facebook page (Knowles et al., 2015).
 Although these studies provide causal evidence of the role of social media in alleviating distress from social exclusion, they do not provide information on whether natural use of social media can exacerbate or alleviate psychological distress from social exclusion.
 The current study adds to the prior literature and highlights more habitual use of Facebook may provide individuals with a low-cost way of building social connections and receiving social support, thereby leading to less psychological distress after social exclusion.

+Limitations paragraph

 Social exclusion is painful, distressing, and threatens our fundamental needs of belongingness and connection with others (Williams, 2009).
 As social media is increasingly used to facilitate social interaction (Baym et al., 2004), it may also alter the way humans experience and respond to social exclusions.
-Results from the current study highlight links between adolescents’ Facebook usage and their psychological and neural responses to social exclusion.
+Results from the current study highlight links between adolescents’ Facebook use and their neurocognitive response to social exclusion.
 Specifically, participants who reported more automated and habitual use of Facebook showed lower levels of psychological distress following social exclusion.
 Findings using neuroimaging data suggest that habitual Facebook users demonstrated higher levels of neural activation in the mentalizing network during social exclusion.
 On the other hand, participants who reported feeling connected to family and friends on Facebook showed marginally lower levels of psychological distress following social exclusion.
 In addition, connectedness on Facebook was associated with lower levels of social pain activation during social distress.
 Together, these results highlight the potential role of social media in protecting against the psychological distress from social exclusion.
 As social media provides convenient means of social connection and support, its usage may potentially shift how we react to social exclusion at both psychological and neural levels, thereby alleviating the perceived distress of social exclusion.

 References